2019 elections seem to be among the ‘least free and fair’ in decades, claims group of ex-bureaucrats

 The letter added that in states where the Bharatiya Janata Party was weak, the elections were held in a single phase.
 On the other hand, in states where the BJP faced tough competition or was likely to gain seats, the polling was held in several phases.
 The voting in Varanasi, Prime Minister Narendra Modi’s constituency, was “conveniently slotted in the last phase”, the letter said.

 The letter alleged that while there were many reports of voter exclusion, some of them suggested that voters from certain minority groups were the most affected.
-The letter also criticised the poll panel for ignoring the violations of the Model Code of Conduct by BJP chief Amit Shah and Narendra Modi.
+The letter also criticised the poll panel for ignoring the violations of the Model Code of Conduct by BJP chief Amit Shah and by Narendra Modi.
 The signatories said that Modi had blatantly used the Pulwama attack and Balakot air strikes to whip up jingoistic fervour.

-The signatories also attacked the functioning of NaMo TV, the media attention given to the prime minister’s visit to Kedarnath and the opacity of electoral funding due to the use of electoral bonds.
+The signatories also attacked the functioning of NaMo TV, the media attention given to the prime minister’s visit to Kedarnath, and the opacity of electoral funding due to the use of electoral bonds.
 They also said that doubts over electronic voting machines persist despite the poll panel’s claim that they are tamper-proof.

 “Our Election Commission used to be the envy of the entire world, including developed countries, for its ability to conduct free and fair elections despite the huge logistical challenges and the hundreds of millions of voters,” the ex-civil servants wrote.
 “It is indeed saddening to witness the process of the demise of that legacy.”